schippersdennis/Todo-List-Javascript/README.md

 ## Description

 For this assignment I created a todo list linked to a RESTful-API.
-This allows:
-- GET
-- POST
-- PUT
-- DELETE
-requests to be made in order to maintain the tasks
+This allows: GET,  POST,  PUT,  DELETE requests to be made in order to maintain the tasks

 ## Requirements: